RaisingAwesome/BBAI_ET/ExampleCode/WebSockets/README.md

 **Alexa**

-To use the BBAI as an endpoint, you need a VPN to tunnel to it whereever it is connected.
+To use the BBAI as an Alexa endpoint, you need a VPN to tunnel to it whereever it is connected.
 Pagekite is a free (or donate) service that will do this.
 To install pagekite as a service, follow this guide:

       https://pagekite.net/wiki/Howto/GNULinux/ConfigureYourSystem/